 While the RCW and Comprehensive Plan policies do not directly speak to architecture, they do refer to open space, vegetation, and visual landscapes.
 In the older developments of Site 1 and 2, building mass was often distributed throughout each lot, with square footage provided in the form of detached garages, barns and other outbuildings, rather than all square footage of built area contained in the home structure, as is the case in the recent development.
 Additionally, the older developments have larger setbacks, resulting in a feeling of more open landscape as sightlines are open between buildings.
 These open spaces provide space to maintain existing vegetation or plant new vegetation, resulting in mature trees and shrubs on the older lots.
-Recent development does not leave space for mature landscaping, such as large trees typically seen in older developments.
+Recent developments.
 Recent developments maximize space for tightly clustered buildings, which is not conducive for the footprint of large trees.

-Analyze whether the development regulations in Subsection IV.A are appropriate and consistent with adopted policies regarding rural character and rural growth
+C. Analyze whether the development regulations in Subsection IV.A are appropriate and consistent with adopted policies regarding rural character and rural growth